apache/flink/docs/content/docs/deployment/memory/network_mem_tuning.md

 Unlike the input buffer pool, the configured amount of exclusive buffers and floating buffers is only treated as recommended values.
 If there are not enough buffers available, Flink can make progress with only a single exclusive buffer per output subpartition and zero floating buffers.

+#### Overdraft buffers

+For each output subtask can also request up to `taskmanager.network.memory.max-overdraft-buffers-per-gate` (by default 5) extra overdraft buffers.
+Those buffers are only used, if despite presence of a backpressure, Flink can not stop producing more records to the output.
+This can happen in situations like:
+- Serializing very large records, that do not fit into a single network buffer.
+- Flat Map like operator, that produces many output records per single input record.
+- Operators that output many records either periodically or on a reaction to some event (for example `WindowOperator`).

+Without overdraft buffers in such situations Flink subtask thread would block on the backpressure, preventing for example unaligned checkpoints from being triggered.
+To mitigate this, the overdraft buffers concept has been added.
+Those buffers are strictly optional and Flink can make progress even if the Task Manager doesn't have any spare buffers in the global pool to be used as overdraft buffers.

 ## The number of in-flight buffers

 The default settings for exclusive buffers and floating buffers should be sufficient for the maximum throughput.
 If the minimum of in-flight data needs to be set, the exclusive buffers can be set to `0` and the memory segment size can be decreased.